About

 Background

-My family is from the sticks of Alabama, but I grew up between San Diego and Atlanta.
+My family is from the backwoods of Alabama, but I grew up between San Diego and Atlanta.
 If you ask me though, I’ll probably say I'm from the ATL—because that’s where I found my heart’s beat, deep in the rhythms of trap music at Tri-Cities High School, then at Clark Atlanta University (and later, the University of Alabama— haaay, Master’s degree!) in the beautiful “Dirty South.”

 When I’m not working, I’m a “regular-degular” judgment-free-zone type of chick.
 I'm pro-God/Love, pro-Black, pro-Queer, and pro-Live-YOUR-Best-Life—just don’t hurt nobody.
 I love quiet moments to myself (probably too much), gut-bustin’ laughs with my closest friends, home-making, thrifting for vintage finds, gardening, and long walks with Outkast blasting in my AirPods.
 Oh, and desserts—everywhere, anywhere, all at once, if possible.